hiddify/hiddify.com/docs/manager/installation-and-setup/How-to-install-HiddifManager-Version-8.md

    ```bash
    pip install pyTelegramBotAPI==4.22.0
    ```
    - **Description:** This command installs a specific version of the **pyTelegramBotAPI** library.
-Hiddify Manager Version 8 is only compatible with this version (4.22.0).
+HiddifyManager Version 8 is only compatible with this version (4.22.0).

-3. **Install Hiddify Manager Version 8:**
+3. **Install HiddifyManager Version 8:**
    ```bash
    bash <(curl i.hiddify.com/v8.99.0)
    ```
-   - **Description:** This command installs the latest release of Hiddify Manager Version 8.
+   - **Description:** This command installs the latest release of HiddifyManager Version 8.
 It also properly detects and configures the associated database.

 ---